crispinprojects/talkcalendar/README.md

 ## Calendar Interface

-Talk Calendar version 0.4 onwards use a month view calendar which displays event titles (shortened) so that all events for a month to be viewed at a single glance.
+Talk Calendar now uses a month view calendar which displays truncated event titles on selected days so that all events for a month to be viewed at a single glance.
 Hovering over an event day displays a tooltip with further event details.
 Clicking on a day reads out the events for that day if any.
 Talking is switched on by default but can be switched off in the preferences dialog.
 The calendar colours for today and event days can also be changed.

 If you have ever used a desktop calendar application before then using Talk Calendar will be straight forward.
 You select a date, then click on the event dialog button in the top left corner which enables you to create a new event.
 You can then edit an existing event or delete an event by selecting it in the list view.